 When planning to start a family, you may question the safety of over-the-counter or prescription drugs.
-It is important to know the risks of taking certain medications to you and the fetus.
+It is important to know the risks of taking certain medications.

 When possible, think ahead.
 It is best to address questions about medications and vitamins before you are pregnant.
 Ask your healthcare provider first about the over-the-counter medications you currently use.
 These include drugs for everyday conditions, such as heartburn, allergies, or headaches.
 In addition, check with your healthcare provider about any prescription medications you are taking.
 Both types of medications may need to be either discontinued or changed before you get pregnant.